Sustainable Development Goal 3: Target 3.b: Support research, development and universal access to affordable vaccines and medicines

+Three organizations share custody of the indicators for target 3.b: the WHO and UNICEF for 3.b.1, OECD for 3.b.2, and the WHO for 3.b.3.

 A review in 2017 pointed out that "as little as 1% of all funding for health R&D is allocated to diseases that are predominantly incident in developing countries".

 SDG 3 aims to achieve universal health coverage, including access to essential medicines and vaccines.
 Around two in five countries will need to accelerate progress in order to reach SDG targets for immunization.
 Immunization averts an estimated 2 million to 3 million deaths every year.